SansGuidon/bookmarks/README.md

 * [Noisli](https://www.noisli.com/) - Improve focus and boost your productivity | Mix different sounds and create your perfect environment.
 * [Skitch](https://evernote.com/products/skitch) - Skitch is a screen capture app including the ability to annotate a screenshot with arrows, text, shapes, and stamps.
 * [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
+* [joshuathompson/baton](https://github.com/joshuathompson/baton) - CLI to manage Spotify playback | You are using Spotify and would love to use it via terminal / CLI tools ? try baton ;-)

 # Programming
 > News